-Tisa: Towards Trustworthy Services in a Service-oriented Architecture
+Tisa: Toward Trustworthy Services in a Service-Oriented Architecture

 By: Hridesh Rajan and Mahantesh Hosamani